sepinf-inc/IPED/README.md

 # IPED Digital Forensic Tool

-IPED is an open source software that can be used to process and analyse digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners.
+IPED is an open source software that can be used to process and analyze digital evidence, often seized at crime scenes by law enforcement or in a corporate investigation by private examiners.

 ## INTRODUCTION

-IPED - Digital Evidence Processor and Indexer (translated from portuguese) is a tool implemented in java and originally and still developed by digital forensic experts from Brazilian Federal Police since 2012.
-Although it was always open source, only in 2019 its code was officialy published.
+IPED - Digital Evidence Processor and Indexer (translated from Portuguese) is a tool implemented in java and originally and still developed by digital forensic experts from Brazilian Federal Police since 2012.
+Although it was always open source, only in 2019 its code was officially published.

 Since the beginning, the goal of the tool was efficient data processing and stability.
 Some key characteristics of the tool are: